atinm/spotify-filter/README.md

 # Building and Running

-Start by registering your application at [Spotify Application Registration](https://developer.spotify.com/my-applications/)
+Start by registering your application at [Spotify Application Registration](https://developer.spotify.com/my-applications/).

-Set the Redirect URI to be `http://localhost:5009/callback` which is the port where you will run the authorization server [`https://github.com/atinm/spotify-auth-server`](https://github.com/atinm/spotify-auth-server)) on, and Save.
-You'll get a client ID and secret key for your application.
+Set the Redirect URI to be `http://localhost:5009/callback` which is the port where you will run the authorization server [`https://github.com/atinm/spotify-auth-server`](https://github.com/atinm/spotify-auth-server) on, and Save.
+You'll get a client ID and client secret key for your application.

 Note: You need to run the authorization server [`https://github.com/atinm/spotify-auth-server`](https://github.com/atinm/spotify-auth-server) before you run this as the spotify-filter uses the authorization server to get the Spotify access_token and refresh_token from the Spotify authorization server.

-Export the `SPOTIFY_ID` environment variable set to the client id you created above at application registration to make them available to the program (or you can use the configration file `config.json` to save it as described under the Configuration section).
+Export the `SPOTIFY_ID` environment variable set to the client id you created above at application registration to make them available to the program (or you can use the configuration file `config.json` to save it as described under the Configuration section).

 The program listens using HTTPS for the authentication token from the authorization server, and therefore you